sntakirutimana72/Test-Strategy-Report/README.md

 ## Timeline

 As part of Agile development custom, all testing activities and efforts will be conducted in sprints.
-Required effort and time will be calcuted based on available resources & other factoring conditions.
+Required effort and time will be calculated based on available resources & other factoring conditions.

 ## Risk Assessment